allen-cell-animated/colorizer-data/documentation/DATA_FORMAT.md

 }
 ```

 These metadata parameters are used to configure additional features of the Timelapse Feature Explorer UI, such as showing scale bars or timestamps on the main display.
-Additional metadata will likely be added as the project progresses.
+Additional metadata fields will likely be added over time.

 Note that the interface will directly show the unit labels and does not scale or convert units from one type to another (for example, it will not convert 1000 µm to 1 mm).
 If you need to present your data with different units, create a (scaled) duplicate of the feature with a different unit label.